-All the indicators linked to access to justice show strong unidimensionality and scalability (CA=.92).
+All the indicators linked to access to justice show strong unidimensionality and scalability (CA=.91).
 Since none of the indicators have significant missing data, the indicators were combined using BFA.
-Regarding the second subattribute of fundamental rights, civil liberties, the indicators for freedom of expression, freedom of assembly and association, freedom of religion, freedom of movement, and personal integrity and security are highly correlated and express high scalability (CA=.90-.98).
+Regarding the second subattribute of Fundamental Rights, Civil Liberties, the indicators for freedom of expression, freedom of assembly and association, freedom of religion, freedom of movement, and personal integrity and security are highly correlated and express high scalability (CA between .89 and .97).
 The V-Dem indicators and the CLD indicators have near to full coverage so the first four subcomponent indices were constructed using BFA.
 However, the ICRG conflict indicator has a significant proportion of missing observations.
 The personal integrity and security subcomponent index was therefore constructed using IRT modelling.
+In the next step BFA was used to reduce the highly correlated subcomponents into a single index score for the Civil Liberties subattribute (CA=.96).

-In the next step BFA was used to reduce the highly correlated subcomponents into a single index score for the civil liberties subattribute (CA=.96).
-All the indicators on social group equality had high factor loadings, although the representation of disadvantaged social groups was a partial exception with its factor loading of .57.
-Due to the gaps in this indicator, which is considered too valuable to exclude because it captures an important aspect not sufficiently captured by the other indicators, IRT was used to construct the social group equality index (CA=.87).
+Many indicators on social group equality had high factor loadings, although the representation of disadvantaged social groups and especially ethnic and religious tensions were a partial exception with factor loadings of .54 and .33, respectively.
+Because ethnic tensions and religious tensions are considered as substitutable, the maximum value for each country-year of these indicators was calculated and used in the measurement model.
+Due to the gaps in these indicators, which are considered too valuable to exclude because they capture important aspects not sufficiently captured by the other indicators, IRT was used to construct the social group equality index (CA=.86).

-The indicators linked to basic welfare also turned out to reflect a common underlying attribute and strong scalability (CA=.93).
+The indicators linked to basic welfare also turned out to reflect a common underlying attribute and strong scalability (CA=.94).
 Thus, they were aggregated using a reflective model.
 More specifically, an IRT model was used because the literacy indicator in particular had a relatively high number of missing observations.

 Some of the gender equality indicators, primarily those on female representation in parliament and the cabinet, had similarly significant gaps.
-These indicators showed relatively low factor loadings of .60 and .61, respectively.
+These indicators showed relatively low factor loadings of .61 and .62, respectively.
 Nonetheless, they tap into highly relevant features and the CA was still .82, so they were all used to construct the gender equality index using the IRT model.

-The indices for social group equality, gender equality and basic welfare showed a very high CA coefficient (.96).
-They were combined into an overall social rights and equality index using BFA.
-An even higher covariation was found between the three fundamental rights subcomponents (factor loadings of between .83 and .94).
-Against this backdrop, and the widespread understanding that these core human rights go hand-in-hand-as stated in the Vienna Declaration (UN Office of the High Commissioner for Human Rights 1993; see also Whelan 2010)- BFA was used to create a fundamental rights index (CA=.92).
+The indices for social group equality, gender equality and basic welfare showed a very high CA (.84).
+They were combined into an overall Social Rights and Equality index using BFA.
+An even higher covariation was found between the three Fundamental Rights subattributes (factor loadings of between .86 and .94).
+Against this backdrop, and the widespread understanding that these core human rights go hand-in-hand-as stated in the Vienna Declaration (UN Office of the High Commissioner for Human Rights 1993; see also Whelan 2010)- BFA was used to create a Fundamental Rights index (CA=.92).